cnfang/Sudoku/README.md

 ## Reference & Note
 ```
-@Mock is an annotation in Mockito to idicate the object to be mocked (usually is the dependeny class of to-be-tested class)
+@Mock is an annotation in Mockito to idicate the object to be mocked (usually is the dependeny class of to-be-tested class) \n
-@InjectMocks is an annotation in Mockito to idicate the object to be injected with mock object (usually is the class to-be-tested)
-MockitoAnnotations.initMocks(this) is to initialized all the mock objects
+@InjectMocks is an annotation in Mockito to idicate the object to be injected with mock object (usually is the class to-be-tested) MockitoAnnotations.initMocks(this) is to initialized all the mock objects \n
 @Before, @After are two annotations in JUnit, @Before will be executed each time before @Test function and @After is executed everytime after @Test function
 ```